Important announcement – Specialist Volunteer Posts

 If you are considering volunteering but have a disability or you want to apply on behalf of someone with a disability then this briefing note will give initial guidance.

 How do I join as a Volunteer?

-If you would like to volunteer, please submit the Volunteer Application Form you can download here indicating the Volunteer Role you would like to be considered for.
+If you would like to be considered as a volunteer, please submit the Volunteer Application Form you can download here indicating the Volunteer Role you would like to be considered for.
 If you are not a Trust Member you must complete a Membership application at the same time.

-Your first three months will be by way of an Induction Period at the end of which you will normally receive a Full Permit renewable annually on the anniversary date of your Trust Membership.
-(Exceptions apply to the issue of all work permits if training and qualification for the Volunteer Role (e.g. Travelling Ticket Inspector and Booking Office Clerk), are applicable).
+Following your Induction, you will receive an introductory 3-month Temporary Work Permit to allow your volunteering to get underway.
+Your first three months will be by way of a familiarisation period at the end of which you will normally receive a Full Work Permit renewable annually on the anniversary date of your Trust Membership.

 Volunteer Inductions are normally held on the 3rd Saturday of each month except December.